Elipse: The beat and rhythm and blues years (1962-1967)

 The band was formed in 1962 by Momčilo "Moma" Radovanović (guitar), Radomir Dmitrović "Đura" (guitar) and Minja Tasić (vocals), having their first rehearsals at the Society for Culture and Arts Gradimir Mihajlović.
 The name Elipse was suggested by Dmitrović, after he took a mathematics exam and had a hard time solving a problem concerning an ellipse.
-The band had their first notable live appearance at the Belgrade club Euridika on June 21, 1963.
-On Autumn of the same year, the drummer Vladimir "Furda" Furduj joined the band, bringing along keyboardist Zoran Simjanović, formerly of the band Siluete.
+The band had their first notable live appearance in Belgrade club Euridika on 21 June 1963.
+Initially, the band played mostly covers of songs by The Shadows.

+In autumn of 1963, drummer Vladimir "Furda" Furduj joined the band.
+At the time, Furduj had very little musical experience.
+In the summer of 1962 in Makarska, Furduj, although never playing drums before, joined the band Siluete on stage to replace their drummer Miroslav Minić, who got sick and was unable to perform.
+After hearing only gossips about Furduj performing with Siluete, Elipse members invited him to join the band.
+Furduj brought along former Siluete keyboardist Zoran Simjanović.
 At the time, the lineup featured, beside Radovanović, Dmitrović, Furduj and Simjanović, Božidar Knežević (vocals), Kosta Ignjatović "Gule" (saxophone), and Bojan Hreljac (bass guitar).
 However, this lineup did not last long.
 Knežević was replaced by Slobodan "Skaka" Skakić, at the time a high school student, Dmitrović was replaced by Simeun "Simica" Vuković, and Ignjatović left the band, Elipse continuing without a saxophonist.
-On the departure of Skakić, the band decided to turn to polyphonic vocals with all the members doing vocals beside their instrumental duties.
-For a while, director Aleksandar Mandić performed live with the band, singing backing vocals and playing tambourine.
+After Skakić departed, the band decided to turn to polyphonic singing, with all the members doing vocals alongside their instrumental duties.
+For a while, director Aleksandar Mandić performed with the band, singing backing vocals and playing tambourine.

-During their initial years, Elipse performed mostly covers of the songs by the Shadows, and later moved towards rhythm and blues.
-They initially performed in the garden of the Society for Culture and Arts Gradimir Mihajlović, and soon started to perform as a backing band for the at-the-time popular singers Ivanka Pavlović, Đorđe Marjanović, Dragan Stojnić and Miki Jevremović.
-The band also performed as a studio band for the singer Miodrag Marković, on the recording of the extended play featuring the songs "Predaću tugu zvezdama" ("I Will Hand My Grief to the Stars"), "Ne reci sad" ("Do Not Say Now"), "Ne, nemoj nikad plakati" ("No, Don't You Ever Cry"), and "Zaboravi me" ("Forget Me"), released by PGP-RTB in 1965.
+By the mid-1960s, the band had moved towards rhythm and blues sound, and soon started to perform as a backing band for the at-the-time popular singers Ivanka Pavlović, Đorđe Marjanović, Dragan Stojnić and Miki Jevremović.
+The band also performed as a studio band for the singer Miodrag Marković, on the recording of his EP featuring the songs "Predaću tugu zvezdama" ("I Will Hand My Grief to the Stars"), "Ne reci sad" ("Do Not Say Now"), "Ne, nemoj nikad plakati" ("No, Don't You Ever Cry"), and "Zaboravi me" ("Forget Me"), released by PGP-RTB in 1965.